Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/Variables/CreateFunctions.md

 }
 ```

 Actions are where the vast majority of gameplay logic should go.
-They provide all the functionality of a regular function, but they can be easily swapped out in the inspector and reused everywhere without needing any special architecture or rigid refrences.
+They provide all the functionality of a regular function in c#, but they can easily be swapped out in the inspector and reused everywhere without needing any special architecture or rigid refrences.

 For ways to use actions, see the EventListener sub-section in the Events section.